-Figure 255 Process Rule
+Figure 260 Process Rule

-Configuration > Host Checker Policy > Add Custom Rule : Process
+Configuration > Host Che cker Policy > Add Custom Rule : Process

-Configuration - Host Checker Folicy - Add Custom Rule : Flocess

 Add Custom Rule : Process

 Rule Type: Process

 Rule Name:

-▼ Criteria
+◆ Criteria

 Process Name:

-○ Required ● Deny
+0 1 Required Deny

-➤ Optional
+◆ Optional

 MD5 Checksums: One MD5 checksum per line.

-MD5 Checksums.
-One mbs checkadin per inte.

-!
+li.

-SHA256 Checksums: One SHA256 checksum per line.
+SHA256 Checksums One SHA256 checksum per line.

-al

-☐ Monitor this rule for change in result
+for change in result

-Note: Enabling this option will report change in compliance for this rule to the Pulse Policy Secure immediately.
-The client component requires additional computing cycles to report change

-nature, for example a rule for RTP check provided by AntiVirus software.
-For other rules the host checker upon date frequency should be used to get periodic health checks from endpoints
+n will report change in compliance for this rule to the Pulse Policy Secure immediately.
+The client e for RTP check provided by AntiVirus software.
+For other rules the host checker update freque

-Save Changes Cancel
+Save Changes Cancel noy around the dated to get periodic neutral encode from endposition

 indicates required field

 - 4. Enter a name for the process rule. - 5.
 Under Criteria, enter the name of a process (executable file), such as: good-app.exe.
 You can use a wildcard character to specify the process name.
-For example: good\.exe.
+For example: good.exe.
 Select Required to require that this process is running or Deny to require that this process is not running. - 6.
 Under Optional, enable the checks required from the following: - Specify the MD5 checksum value of each executable file to which you want the policy to apply.
 For example, an executable may have different MD5 checksum values on a desktop, laptop, or different operating systems.
 On a system with OpenSSL installed-Macintosh, Linux and Solaris systems have OpenSSL installed by default-you can determine the MD5 checksum by using this command: openssl md5 cprocessFilePath>. - Specify the SHA256 checksum value of each file. - Select or clear the check box next to Monitor this rule for change in result.
 With the checkbox enabled, it continuously monitors the policy compliance of endpoints.
 If this check box is selected, and a change in compliance status on an endpoint that has successfully logged in occurs, the PPS initiates a new handshake to re-evaluate realm or role assignments. - 7.
 Click Save Changes.